importwp/importwp/readme.txt

 == Changelog ==

+= 2.14.5 =

+* ADD - Add iwp/http/remote_get_args filter to override wp_remote_get importer args

+= 2.14.4 =

+* FIX - bulk update post taxonomy terms, instead of individual wp_set_object_terms calls.

+= 2.14.3 =

+* FIX - searching for files in media library returns the best matched filename instead of the first matched.
+* FIX - Add blm file to allowed of files contained in zip archives.
+* FIX - update term export template to export parent fields, instead of relying on the ancestor column.
+* ADD - Add option to prepend UTF-8 BOM to csv exports.

+= 2.14.2 =

+* ADD - Add `iwp/ftp/disable_size_check` filter to allow compatibility with FTP servers returning file size of -1.

+= 2.14.1 =

+* ADD - AddonAPI before_row receives new $data argument.
+* ADD - Expand something went wrong screen to show js error.
+* FIX - Update some class references in comments.

+= 2.14.0 =

+* FIX - PHP Deprecated notice: Implicit conversion from float to int loses precision
+* ADD - Add new hooks to trigger before and after a record has been imported.
+* FIX - Update export filter, to force the selected field to return a string.
+* FIX - Display message when trying to download via ftp without the ftp PHP extension enabled.
+* FIX - Fix UI error cause when an empty condition is set in the importer template.
+* FIX - Update continue banner to display when the importer has the status: timeout.
+* FIX - Capture previously missing errors in status file.
+* ADD - Add new addon api via ImporterAddon or ExporterAddon.

 = 2.13.5 =

 * ADD - Switch attachment to extend post template, allowing for importing related taxonomies.
+* FIX - Rename comment parent field type label.

 = 2.13.4 =